-We encourage applications from people who are not applying directly from a school or college, or who have non-standard qualifications, and who wish work or life experience to be taken into account as part of their application.
+We encourage applications from people who are not applying directly from a school or college, or who have non-standard qualifications, and who wish work or life experience to be considered as part of their application.
 We will consider a wide range of qualifications and relevant work or life experience as evidence of academic suitability.
 We consider each application on its own merits, but it is not always necessary for such applicants to meet the standard entry requirements, although evidence of recent formal study (normally defined as having been undertaken within the past five years) is usually required.

-Students may obtain more advice about studying at the University as a mature student from our website: www.liverpool.ac.uk/study/undergraduate/mature\students.htm.
+Students may obtain more advice about studying at the University as a mature student from our website: Mature students and access courses - University of Liverpool.